 To offer an example: in 2007, Blackberry ruled the smartphone roost, and Apple's biggest seller was its iPod.
 By 2020, Blackberry was only a brand licensed to other phone manufacturers, and Apple was selling over $110 billion worth of iPhones every year.

 Every business is under pressure to respond more quickly to changing business conditions.
 Unfortunately, traditional IT processes are a poor match for today's speed.
-Provisioning resources commonly takes weeks or months, thereby slowing the reflexes of the business.
-With cloud computing, resources are available in minutes, which means companies can respond to new market developments much more rapidly.
+Provisioning resources commonly takes weeks or months, thereby slowing the business's reflexes.
+Cloud computing makes resources available in minutes, so companies can respond to new market developments much more rapidly.

 Dovetailed with the inherent agility of cloud resources is DevOps, which realigns software development and deployment to create continuous integration and continuous delivery.
 The cloud enables the DevOps CI/CD cycle that keeps software capabilities, performance, and reliability always current and always running on an optimized set of resources.